WebAssembly/exception-handling/document/core/valid/types.rst

 -----

 Most :ref:`types <syntax-type>` are universally valid.
-However, restrictions apply to :ref:`event types <syntax-eventtype>` and to :ref:`limits <syntax-limits>`, which must be checked during validation.
+However, restrictions apply to :ref:`exception types <syntax-exntype>` and to :ref:`limits <syntax-limits>`, which must be checked during validation.
 Moreover, :ref:`block types <syntax-blocktype>` are converted to plain :ref:`function types <syntax-functype>` for ease of processing.